Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 We've rounded up the best tax software programs here, but note that the fine print may be different for the current year than it is for back taxes.

-For example, tax prep service TurboTax has links on its website where you can buy products to prepare your 2018, 2019 and 2020 taxes, though it says "you will have to print out and mail in your tax return for previous years."
+For example, tax prep service TurboTax has links on its website where you can buy products to prepare your 2019, 2020 and 2021 taxes, though it says "you will have to print out and mail in your tax return for previous years."
 In other words, you can't file these tax returns online through TurboTax.

 Check the status of your return

-The IRS says it typically takes six weeks to process past-due returns that don't have errors, though the agency is currently taking longer than usual to do just about everything.
+The IRS says it typically takes six weeks to process past-due returns that don't have errors.

-If you want to find out the status of your past-due tax return, you can call the IRS at 800-829-1040.
+If you want to get help with or find out the status of your past-due tax return, you can call the IRS at 800-829-1040.
 You'll need to have handy your Social Security number or individual taxpayer identification number, birthday, filing status, prior-year(s) return and any letters the IRS previously sent you.

 Guide to back taxes